Arlington Stadium: Notable moments

 Arlington Stadium never saw a playoff game or an All-Star Game, but was host to several of Nolan Ryan's greatest moments, including his 5,000th strikeout and his seventh (and final) no-hitter.
 Baltimore Orioles shortstop Cal Ripken Jr. and Rangers outfielder Oddibe McDowell, were the only two players to hit for the cycle in Arlington Stadium.
 It was also the site of the 11th perfect game in Major League Baseball history, when Mike Witt of the California Angels defeated the Rangers on September 30, 1984, 1–0.

 A memorable brawl happened on August 4, 1993, when the Rangers hosted the Chicago White Sox.
 Ryan, the starter for that game, hit Robin Ventura with a pitch.
 Ventura decided to charge the mound, which emptied both benches.
 As Ventura reached the mound, Ryan immediately caught him in a head lock and punched him on the top of his head six times.

+Legacy

+Because so many Rangers home games, including Sundays, were played at night, and because, unlike local broadcast TV stations, regional cable sports networks were not allowed to air any Sunday baseball games from Arlington that would be played at night, Arlington Stadium was partly responsible for the creation of ESPN Sunday Night Baseball.
+Today, Truist Park in Cumberland, Georgia continues to regularly host Sunday night baseball games during the summer months, as retractable roof stadiums, including Globe Life Field have allowed MLB teams in the southern United States to play more day games on Sundays.